History of Tyler Herro in Timeline

 October 9, 2020: Playoff Scoring Record

-On October 9, 2020, Tyler Herro broke a 44-year-old record by scoring 10 points in the third quarter of game 5 of the 2020 NBA Finals, setting the NBA record for a rookie for the most consecutive playoff games scoring in double digits with 20.
+On October 9, 2020, Tyler Herro broke a 44-year-old record by scoring 10 points in the third quarter of game 5 of the 2020 NBA Finals.
+He set an NBA record by a rookie for the most consecutive playoff games scoring in double digits with 20, surpassing Alvan Adams's record of 19 games set in 1976.

 2020: Began Dating Katya Elise Henry